abdaleverly/infra-challenge/README.md

 - Secure website with SSL certificate terminated on the Load Balancer
 - Reduce scope of IAM roles further
 - Enable [github advanced security](https://docs.github.com/en/code-security/secret-scanning/configuring-secret-scanning-for-your-repositories) to scan repository for secrets and vulnerabilities
+- Trigger a separate pipeline based on tagging to different environment (like production)
+- Add security stage to the pipeline to run test on code and on web endpoint